matrix-org/matrix-spec-proposals/content/client-server-api/_index.md

 returning early if an event occurs.
 Only the `/sync` API (and the deprecated `/events` API) support long-polling in this way.

-The response for such an incremental sync can be visualised as:
+Continuing the example above, an incremental sync might report a single new event `E6`.
+The response can be visualised as:

 ```
     [E0]->[E1]->[E2]->[E3]->[E4]->[E5]->[E6]